-Identifying Your Food Sensitivities:
+Identifying Your Food Sensitivities

 Food intolerances cause more subtle health challenges that make someone feel uncomfortable without outward immune reactions.
 Food intolerances can often lead to elevated levels of whole body inflammation that can cause fatigue, joint pain, brain fog, digestive disturbances, headaches and other unwanted symptoms (1).

-Many people go through their lives without ever understanding how food intolerances can lead to these health challenges.
+Many people go through their lives without ever understanding how food sensitivities can lead to these health challenges.
 They never suspect that the food they are eating every day is silently killing them and their doctors never advise them to look at how they are responding to their diet.

 The Massive Increase in Food Sensitivities: